Signs of addiction

 Each person’s experience is different, and not all signs will be obvious or present.
 There are certain warning signs that can be used to detect addiction.

-It’s important to approach these signs with compassion and understanding, not judgment.
-Remember, often an addictions start as a way to cope with pain and trauma.
+It’s important to approach these signs with compassion and understanding.

 Some possible warning signs of addiction include: